-- Location: Angeles National Forest.
-From I-210 in La Canada, take the Angeles Crest Highway (route 2) northeast for 34 miles, just past Cloudburst Summit.
-Right before the Buckhorn sign, park either on the left side of the road in a large turnout or a .
-Park in the turnout on the left side of the road, or on the right if you have room.
-From Highway 138, take the Angeles Crest Highway west for 30 miles.
+- Location: Mt.
+Waterman trail head, Angeles National Forest.
+From La Canada Flintridge, take Highway 2/Angeles Crest Highway northeast for 34 miles and park in a small turnout on the right, by mile marker 58.02, just short of the Buckhorn Campground entrance.
 A United States Forest Service Adventure Pass ($5 per day or $30 for the year) is required for parking here.
 Click here to purchase.

 - Agency: Angeles National Forest

 - Distance: 6 miles